-Trip: If your Model S is equipped with navigation, you can monitor the amount of energy being used while navigating to a destination.
+Trip: monitor the amount of energy being used while navigating to a destination.
 You can track actual usage against the initial prediction.
 The green line represents the actual usage whereas the gray line represents predicted usage.
 To change the zoom level, touch the zoom icon located in the top right corner of the chart.

-Note: The Trip chart displays energy usage only if you are currently navigating to a destination.
+Note: The Trip chart displays energy usage only if you are currently navigating to a destination